Toxytod/Horreum/content/1. Active & Works/Master/5th Semester/Research Project/Structuralism & Categories intern (private).md

 		1. Each student shall have their own plan and schedule
 			- This will be submitted before the begin of the Christmas Vacation to the supervisors so that they can estimate the EC that will be assigned to each one of the students.
 		2. We organise some check-points during the 3rd period so that we can discuss the present state of the work.

+---
+###### Category Theory
+- Do you think that the literature on Morita Equivalence is accessible to students who completed the course in Category Theory?
+If not, is there some resource you would suggest to get to the required level?
+- It may be useful to have some knowledge on the processes used to _translate_ the mathematical praxis from the familiar set-theoretic foundation to the categorical one.
+In particular, this may be employed to have a more _categorical_ understanding of those scientific theories which have already been formalised in standard (hence set-theoretic) mathematics.
+I imagine such a literature may be found in categorical foundations of mathematics.
+###### Philosophy of Science
+Most literature questions have already been addressed, new ones will certainly come up.